Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ### 5.3.
 Further Testing

 - The Website was tested on Google Chrome, Opera, Microsoft Edge, Mozilla Firefox and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone11.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8, iPhone11 & iPad.
 - Friends were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## 6. Future changes to the page

 - Complete the set of Milestones from Code Institute to the milestones section.
 - Add more content to all sections of the landing page.
-- Add some more interactivity to the page, allowing more user input, through light and dark mode etc.
+- Add some more interactivity to the page, incrementing my JS file allowing more user input.

 ## 7. Deployment